 Black in Bohemian Design

 The bohemian design is free-spirited, mixing vibrant colors, textures, and patterns.
-Black is an anchor in design elements with a more opulent feel.
+Black is an anchor in design elements with a more opulent feel since it offers a dramatic contrast to vibrant elements.

 Black in Art Deco Design